siegeon/magic.lambda.crypto/README.md

 size of the (public) key used to encrypt the message.
 This is only relevant for small pieces of data, and have few implications for larger pieces of text being encrypted.

+## Cryptography concerns

+Even assuming you can 100% perfectly communicate in privacy today, your privacy is only as good as a malicious agent's ability to brute force prime numbers, in the case of RSA, and similar techniques with Elliptic Curve.
+This means that even though you create an extremely strong keypair according to today's standard - Due to Moore's law, some 5-10 years down the road, the NSA and the CIA will probably be able to reproduce your private key, using nothing but your public key as input.
+And some 10-20 years later, some kid with a pocket calculator, will also easily do the same.
+Since these agencies also happens to vacum clean the internet, for everything transmitted through your ISP, this implies that 5-10 years from now, they'll be able to read your communication, and figure out what you were talking about some 5-10 years ago.

+Also, as quantum computing becomes practical to implement, today's cryptography based upon _"hard problems"_, will effectively prove useless towards a serious quantum computer's ability to perform multiple math operations simultaneously, allowing a malicious agent to reproduce your private key in milliseconds.
+So far, we don't know about such quantum computers, but it is assumed they will become available in the not too distant future for organisations with very deep pockets.

+This implies that privacy is like fruit and vegetables, it rots over time.
+If you can live with this, you can eliminate most of its concerns, by making sure you periodically create stronger and stronger keypairs, with higher and higher bit strength.
+However, in the case quantum computing should somehow be practical, even such strategies are futile for traditional cryptography, such as EC and RSA.
+If these are no concerns of you, you can still use cryptography to have a _"practical form of privacy"_ in your communication, but have this in mind as you start out using cryptography, since there are no certainties when it comes to this subject.

+> The only true privacy that exists, is never telling anybody anything

 ## Quality gates

 - [![Build status](https://travis-ci.com/polterguy/magic.lambda.crypto.svg?master)](https://travis-ci.com/polterguy/magic.lambda.crypto)